 -file is your certificate and the

 -keystore is an optional destination, but it will guarantee that you know where your keystore is.
 By default, the keystore is placed in your user home directory.
-You can refer to the following Sun documentation for more information on the keytool:
+You can refer to the following Oracle documentation for more information on the keytool:

 Now edit the